Farming in Washington state can be both challenging and rewarding.

 To keep that heritage alive we strive to farm much like our families

-did years ago, with a flock of laying hens for eggs and meat, and a variety of heirloom vegetables, berries, and fruit.
+did years ago, with a flock of laying hens for eggs and a variety of heirloom vegetables.

 Keeping up with the modern world we take this old way of farming in hand and mold it to fit into the needs of today.

 We believe that everyone should be able to eat healthy foods produced on local farms, and that our environment can be strengthened by sound agricultural practices, building soil health and fertility using crop rotations, cover crops, compost, and mechanical tillage for weed control, keeping the micro-life in the soil lively and varied.